 Phoenix Va Healthcare System Substance Use Disorder Treatment Program is an addiction treatment center located at 650 East Indian School Road, Building 31 in the 85012 zip code in Phoenix, AZ.

 It is operated by the U. S. Department of Veterans Affairs.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include counseling for substance abuse, motivational interviewing and CBT.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides outpatient heroin rehabilitation, 90 day and 1 year inpatient heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential treatment for heroin use and inpatient treatment for heroin addiction and mental health diagnosis.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include counseling for trauma victims, substance use counseling approach and CBT.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides 30 day inpatient heroin rehab programs, intensive outpatient heroin treatment program and residential long term heroin rehab.
+It also provides residential heroin use treatment and residential treatment for dual diagnosis.

 Call (855) 489-3619 for 24/7 with treatment.